PortSwigger/ai-prompt-fuzzer/README.md

 * **Clear Log Button**: Clear the Requests and Responses Log table.
 * **Insert Placeholder Button**: Highlight the text you want to replace or add the placeholder to the current cursor position in the Request to be sent.
 * **About Button**: Display the version of the application, the developer's name, and a link to the GitHub page of the tool.
+* **Minimum count of the validate string for potential break**: This value is important as it is used to decide whether the response from the AI is a potential break or not.
+We expect a potential break response to include at least one occurrence of the validate string.
+However, some applications reply back the user's prompt in the response.
+In this case, we need to adjust the minimum count of the validate string to be at least 2.
+Otherwise, all responses will be flagged as potential breaks since they include the original payload, which include the validate string.
+Version 1.0.0 does not include this option as it used to remove user's payload/input before deciding whether the response is a potential break or not.
 * **URLEncode payloads**: Check this box when you need to encode payloads using URL encoding before sending to the target application.
 This is crucial in some situations such as sending a payloads as a GET request where the parameter is sent over the URL.
 Another interesting situation is when the target application fails to understand special characters used by different lanaguage other than English.
 For instance, sending a Spanish payload that involves some special characters may result in an invalid response or analysis.
 This may solved by encoding the payloads using URL encoding.
 * **Escape (") and (\) in payloads**: Check this box to escape the special characters " and \ in the payloads to avoid errors with some apps (e.g. JSON based requests).
 The two chracters will be escaped within the payloads before sending to the target application.
 Escaped characters will look like the following: \\" and \\\\.
 ### Configuring the Request to be sent